Codify Agent

 - "Switch to Node 22"

 The agent proposes a diff showing exactly what changed.
-You can accept or reject it before anything is written to the file.
+Accept or reject it before anything is written to the file.

 Why use the agent instead of a general AI

-Most AI assistants can write shell scripts or give you a list of commands to run.
-That works, but it has a few downsides: the commands might not be idempotent (running them twice breaks things), there's no easy way to reverse them, and you have to trust that the script is doing exactly what you think.
+Most AI assistants generate shell scripts or command lists.
+This approach has drawbacks: the commands may not be idempotent, there is no easy way to reverse them, and you have to trust they do exactly what you expect.

 The Codify Agent is different:

-- Built on validated resources — Every resource in Codify's library has been written to handle install, modify, and remove correctly.
-The agent only uses resources it knows how to manage.
+- Built on validated resources — Every resource in Codify's library handles install, modify, and remove correctly.
+The agent tries it's best to use Codify resources.
+It will fall back to action resources (scripts) if something is not available.

-- Review before anything runs — The generated config is shown to you, and Codify always shows a plan before making changes.
-Nothing happens without your approval.
+- Review before anything runs — The generated config is shown to you first.
+Codify always presents a plan before making changes.
+Nothing runs without your approval.

-- Handles dependencies — The agent knows, for example, that Homebrew needs to be installed before Homebrew formulae.
-It handles the ordering automatically.
+- Handles dependencies — The agent knows that Homebrew must be installed before Homebrew formulae, for example.
+It handles ordering automatically.

 Supported tools